khanhnguyen15/project-madam-website/index.md

 ## Why?

-**"Gender equality is the goal that will help abolish poverty that will create more equal economies, fairer societies and happier men, women and children"**
+> **"Gender equality is the goal that will help abolish poverty that will create more equal economies, fairer societies and happier men, women and children"**
+>
--- Graça Machel (former First Lady of South Africa)
+> --Graça Machel (former *First Lady of South Africa*)

 Gender equality is a long-fought battle, one that has already taken long strides in the past centuries, be it in representation in the workplace, wage gaps and legislations. **But has it been enough?** And specifically in online journalism, are all genders given a fair shake when quoted in articles?